dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

     /// <exception cref="NotSupportedException">
     /// Thrown if no applicable <see cref="ISilkPlatform" /> was found.
     /// </exception>
-    // Discussion Point: we could have an overload taking an AppDomain as a parameter, just in case
-    // someone has an exotic use case. public static void Init();
+    public static void Init();
 }
 ```